Lauraspin/lauraspin/README.md

 🎓 Bachelor's Degree in Physics | 👩‍💻 Starting in Data Analysis
 📊 Exploring Power BI, SQL, and Python.
-🧠 Passionate about learning and solving problems with data
+🧠 Passionate about learning and solving problems with data.
 🔍 Looking for opportunities to apply and expand my knowledge!
 📫 How to reach me:
 - 📧 [amannnda.rev@gmail.com](mailto:amannnda.rev@gmail.com)